babel/babel/packages/babel-plugin-proposal-unicode-property-regex/README.md

 * `useUnicodeFlag` (defaults to `true`)

-When disabled with `false`, the transform will convert unicode regexes to non-unicode regexes, removing the `u` flag.
-See https://www.npmjs.com/package/regexpu-core#useunicodeflag-default-false- for more information.
+When disabled with `false`, the transform converts Unicode regexes to non-Unicode regexes for wider support, removing the `u` flag.
+See https://github.com/mathiasbynens/regexpu-core#useunicodeflag-default-false for more information.

 ## Author